Warfist – Grünberger

 Release date: 5th February 2021 / Label: Rat Pak

-Broader heavy metal audience became aware of former Crimson Glory singer Todd La Torre, when he rather magnificently replaced Geoff Tate as a singer in Queensrÿche after spectacularly malice and clumsy break-up between Tate and the rest of the band.
+The broader Heavy Metal audience became aware of former Crimson Glory singer Todd La Torre, when he rather magnificently replaced Geoff Tate as a singer in Queensrÿche after a spectacularly vicious and clumsy break-up between Tate and the rest of the band.

 So, what does he have to offer on this solo release, that he couldn’t offer on a Queensrÿche album?
-Well, first off all in the band he’s far from a sole song writer, so on his solo album he gets to unfold even more as a songwriter.
-The album is created basically by La Torre and Craig Blackwell, which also means that the man himself has had much more to say about what album will be like then he presumably does when in the band
+Well, first of all in the band he’s far from a sole songwriter, so on his solo album he gets to unfold even more as a songwriter.
+The album is created basically by La Torre and Craig Blackwell, which also means that the man himself has had much more to say about what the album will be like than he presumably does when in the band

 Artistically, he’s on familiar grounds, so this is not one of those solo records that shows a whole new musical side like for instance the case was with Frank Bello & David Ellefson’s side project Altitudes & Attitude or Maynard James Keenan’s side project Puscifer